harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 >[!important]
 >Non-inline constexpr variables have internal linkage.
 If included into multiple translation units, each translation unit will get its own copy of the variables; which is not an ODR violation because they are not exposed to the linker.

-- A way to avoid the duplication problem
+- A way to avoid the duplication problem while also ensuring the global constants are evaluated at compile time, is to define the global constants as inline variables.
+For example:

 constants.h
 ```C++